-- You will need to transfer to a four-year institution upon graduating from Woodland Community College. - You will find some of the college or university preparatory curricula in the following pages. - You will find the requirements for junior standing at the University of California and the California State University system on the following pages. - You should see your counselor for specific requirements for other higher education institutions. - Unless specifically exempt by statute, all courses of study (programs), regardless of where offered, are open to members of the public who are otherwise eligible for admission to the College.
+- You will need to transfer to a four-year institution. - You will find some of the college or university preparatory curricula in the following pages. - You will find the requirements for junior standing at the University of California and the California State University system on the following pages. - · You should see your counselor for specific requirements for other higher education institutions. - Unless specifically exempt by statute, all courses of study (programs), regardless of where offered, are open to members of the public who are otherwise eligible for admission to the College.